NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: NeRC Design

 \section{NeRC Design}

-NeRC is a data-driven framework with well-established physical and geometric priors thrown in for ballast.
+NeRC is a data-driven framework guided by well-established physical and geometric priors.
 It handles a horizon of raw measurements for neural ranging error regression and robust location estimation.
 Within it, the neural module is trained with positioning-related metrics.
-This end-to-end learning pipeline -- from raw measurements to locations -- comprises two core modules: \begin{itemize}[leftmargin=*] \item{\bfseries Upstream Neural Network}: We utilize an MLP to map raw GNSS measurements to pseudorange errors, which serve as one of the inputs to the downstream localization module.
+This end-to-end learning pipeline---from raw measurements to locations---comprises two core modules: \begin{itemize}[leftmargin=*] \item{\bfseries Upstream Neural Network}: We utilize an MLP to map raw GNSS measurements to pseudorange errors, which serve as one of the inputs to the downstream localization module.

 \item{\bfseries Downstream Differentiable Location Estimator}: We design a model-based positioning engine using MHE to handle neural ranging error predictions and track user trajectories robustly, even in noisy urban areas.
 Its differentiable formulation enables gradients from the location-related loss to propagate backward, allowing end-to-end training of the upstream network. \end{itemize}